Tellusant/docs/press-releases/tellusant-stratboard-press-release.md

 ### About StratboardIQ
 StratboardIQ is Tellusant's advanced automation tool, converts PoluSim information and forecasts into PowerPoint slides.
 It delivers structured, consistent, and comprehensive presentations on strategic topics, leveraging the latest and most accurate data available.
+> *"StratboardIQ swiftly creates market overviews and forecasts in PowerPoint, leveraging PoluSim’s information.
+This reduces the need for manual slide making, thereby saving time and effort.”* — Bobo Shen, Chief Product Officer

 A common criticism of artificial intelligence is its tendency to aggregate information from various, frequently unrelated sources, leading to an uninspiring summary.
 StratboardIQ mitigates this issue by exclusively utilizing PoluSim’s restricted data.
 This approach ensures that the generated presentations are based on precise and reliable insights, rather than randomly incorporated information.